Gnofar/RBPI-screen/README.md

-This is a WIP project we are working with under a hackathon
+This was a project for a Hackathon (#Hackyourworld) which was held in Kista in collaboration with IBM, Eriksson and Drivhuset.
+This project won the first place but work has since been halted on the project.